Skip to main content

 When you review a client's Goals tab, you'll often spot things that need to happen — a client isn't saving enough for retirement, they need to open a 529 for education funding, or their emergency fund is short.
 These are exactly the kinds of insights that should become changes.

-Kerdora doesn't automatically generate changes from your goal analysis.
-That's intentional — you're the advisor, and you decide what rises to the level of a recommendation.
-The Goals tab gives you the data; Changes to be made is where you turn that data into a plan of action.
+• Add them yourself.
+You're the advisor, and you decide what rises to the level of a recommendation.
+The Goals tab gives you the data; the Add Change button captures the recommendation.

 Adding a Change from Anywhere in the App